CompuTec/computec-docs/appengine_versioned_docs/version-2.0/plugins-user-guide/pfi.md

 ## Usage

-Once the plugin is installed, its tile is available in the [Launchpad](/docs/appengine/appengine-users-guide/launchpad/) Upon opening the plugin you can see a the ProcessForce objects represented by tiles.
+Once the plugin is installed, its tile is available in the [Launchpad](/docs/appengine/appengine-users-guide/launchpad/) Upon opening the plugin you can see CompuTec ProcessForce objects represented by tiles.
 Choose the one you want to work with (scroll to get to other objects):

     ![PFI](./media/pfi/pfi-main.png)